odow/SDDP.jl/docs/src/tutorial/05_risk.md

 For this problem, we are going to use a convex combination of the expectation (\$\\\mathbb{E}\$) and average value-at-risk measures (AV@R\${}_{1-\\beta}\$).
-In particular, we use AV@R at the β=0.1 quantile (i.e., the worst 10% of outcomes).
+In particular, we use AV@R at the β=0.1 quantile (i.e. the worst 10% of outcomes).
 This can be constructed as:
 ```julia
 risk_measure = 0.5 * Expectation() + 0.5 * AVaR(0.1)